Felix Meritis: Twentieth century

 When the old Felix Meritis society was dissolved in 1888, the printing company Holdert & Co., which became one of Amsterdam's largest printing companies, moved into the building.
 In 1932 part of the building was destroyed in a fire.
 After the Second World War the Communist Party of the Netherlands set up its headquarters in the building.
-From 1947 until 1981 its newspaper 'De Waarheid' ('The Truth') rolled from the presses.
-In the 50s, Felix Meritis became the symbol of communism in the Netherlands.
+From 1947 until 1981 its newspaper De Waarheid ('The Truth') rolled from the presses.
+In the 1950s, Felix Meritis became the symbol of communism in the Netherlands.
 This image became especially embedded in the collective memory when the building was stormed on 4 November 1956, in response to the Soviet invasion of Hungary and its endorsement by the Dutch communist party.
 However, in the late sixties, Felix Meritis became a cradle of evenings for alternative youth, which were named Provadya.
-In 1969 the Shaffy Theater opened, which gained a reputation as a stopping place for the Dutch avant-garde, including Ramses Shaffy, Baal, Neerlands Hoop, Independent Theater and Hauser Orkater.
+In 1969 the Shaffy Theatre opened, which gained a reputation as a stopping place for the Dutch avant-garde, including Ramses Shaffy, Baal, Neerlands Hoop, Independent Theatre and Hauser Orkater.

 Centre for art, culture and science

 In 1988, one hundred years after the old society was dissolved, The Felix Meritis foundation was re-established in the building as a European center for art, culture and science.
 Felix Meritis is an independent international meeting place and serves as director of the European public debate, cultural processes and international projects and exchanges.
 Felix Meritis presents itself as a knowledge institution and platform for European cultural dialogue and cultural-political issues.
 The motto of Felix Meritis is Connecting Cultures.
-In collaboration with partners from home and abroad Felix Meritis initiates projects such as A Soul for Europe, Amsterdam Forum, The People Network, Gulliver Connect, Amsterdam Summer University, Dare2Connect, The European House for Culture (Brussels), Night of Philosophy, Cafe Europa, The Globalization Lecture Foundation and Kuhnya.
+In collaboration with partners from home and abroad Felix Meritis initiates projects such as A Soul for Europe, Amsterdam Forum, The People Network, Gulliver Connect, Amsterdam Summer University, Dare2Connect, The European House for Culture (Brussels), Night of Philosophy, Café Europe, The Globalisation Lecture Foundation, and Kuhnya.

 Felix in de Steigers

 In November 2014, the management company Amerborgh, owned by Alex Mulder, purchased Felix Meritis from the city of Amsterdam.
 Amerborgh started renovating the building in 2017.
-Between 2015 and 2016 the building housed the temporary project “Felix in de Steigers,” providing space for art, theater and several experimental cultural programs while construction was under way.
+Between 2015 and 2016 the building housed the temporary project “Felix in de Steigers,” providing space for art, theatre and several experimental cultural programs while construction was under way.